layahvigneaud/campus_cruzin/README.md

      GMAIL=

      # MONGO_USER_URL is the MongoDB URI
-     # KEY is sequence of characters used to sign the token
+     # KEY is sequence of characters used to sign and decode the token, can be any
+     # GMAIL is the email for which you want to send reset password links from
      # GMAIL_PASS is the app password generated from GMAIL

 **NOTE:** _Clubs were added manually into the MongoDB following the schema specified under mern/server/models/Club.js_